clrxbl/ansible-ha-k3s/README.md

 ```

 After a few minutes, you should be able to SSH into any one of the servers and run `kubectl get nodes` to confirm that all nodes are working.

+## Calico Usage

+Same instructions as above HOWEVER, you need to uncomment the Calico things in all.yml, making sure 192.168.0.0/24 is available for your cluster CIDR and modify templates/opt/calico.yaml on line 3553, set this to your private network ethernet interface.

 ## Updating your cluster